 As its famous gardens are under the sun, another option is to visit the Royal Palace early in the morning.
 Even further if you are going to stay in Seville only one day, so you could leave the Cathedral´s visit for later, when the heat could be sweltering.

 Other interesting option is to visit any of the gorgeous Palaces in Seville, with their sumptuous and cool courtyards and rooms.
 Palacio de Dueñas, Casa de Pilatos and Palacio de la Condesa de Lebrija are good examples.

-And of course going inside Maria Luisa Park will help you to manage the heat in Seville.
+Another option to manage the heat in Seville is going inside Maria Luisa Park .
 It´s a romantic and historic place, but also refreshing due to its huge trees and fountains .
 100 % worthwhile!

 You can implement these advices by yourself or guided by an expert, who will lead you through Seville and talk about many particularities, stories and legends of our city.
 It´s up to you!
 Anyway we encourage you to visit Seville in summer and discover it!